matta-research-group/funnel_paper/README.md

 # Funnel Paper
 This repository contains:
 - Examples of data extraction used in the funnel paper
+- Example python scripts used to submit and extract data from the HPC
 - Builing dyads from isolated monomers
 - How each figure in the paper was plotted
 - All the DataFrames used in the paper